Keyston: Church

 The village church of St John the Baptist dates from the 13th century, with the present nave and aisles having been built in around 1250.
 The chancel followed in around 1280 and the tower in around 1300.
+It is a Grade I listed building.
+Church records, dating from 1637 to 1994, are held by Huntingdonshire Archives.

-The church is renowned for its oaken cadaver, a memorial consisting of a wooden skeleton, taken from a 15th-century tomb.
-It is reputed to be one of only two such carvings in the country.
-The baptismal font has a modern octagonal bowl on a 13th-century circular stem and base and a square plinth.
-The 13th century octagonal bowl with tapering sides was found, in the 1890s, in the rectory garden, and now lies separately in the south aisle.
+The church is known for its oak cadaver, a memorial consisting of a wooden skeleton taken from a 15th-century tomb, and one of only two such carvings in the country.
+The baptismal font has a modern bowl on a 13th-century base and plinth.
+The original bowl was found in the rectory garden in the 1890s, and now stands separately in the south aisle.
 The first pew on the right, on entering the church, is carved with the date 1608.

-The church is a Grade I listed building. with records, dating from 1637 to 1994, held by Huntingdonshire Archives.
 The church is part of the West Leightonstone benefice, in the deanery of Huntingdon, the archdeaconry of Huntingdon & Wisbech and the Diocese of Ely.

-Since 2008 the interior of the church has suffered from a severe infestation of bats, a protected species and therefore requires thorough cleaning before services and ceremonies can take place.
+Since 2008 the site has become a roosting site for Natterer's bats, a species protected under the Wildlife and Countryside Act 1981.
+Their presence highlights the church's commitment to ecological concerns, but also necessitates thorough cleaning before services and ceremonies, to ensure a suitable environment for worship.

 Bells

-There are five bells, inscribed as follows: